Questions and answers

 Events

-Are there any SAR dog demonstrations from time to time?
+Are there any search dog demonstrations from time to time?

-The IRO Office in Salzburg also regularly organises events and offers visitors the opportunity to experience the super noses up close.
+The IRO Office in Salzburg regularly organises events where visitors can experience the work of search and rescue dog teams first-hand.

-What is the purpose of dog sporting events for SAR dogs?
+What is the purpose of dog sporting events for search dogs?